- Search The Registry

 - About Us

 - Creating Support

 - My Account

 *On this date in 2020, Breonna Taylor was killed by white Louisville Metro Police Department officers Jonathan Mattingly, Brett Hankison, and Myles Cosgrove.

 Taylor was a 26-year-old Black emergency medical technician.
 The three plainclothes officers used a no-knock search warrant to enter her apartment in Louisville, Kentucky.
-Gunfire was exchanged between Taylor's boyfriend Kenneth Walker and the officers.
+Gunfire was exchanged between Taylor's boyfriend, Kenneth Walker, and the officers.
 Walker said that he believed that the officers were intruders.
 The LMPD officers fired over twenty shots.
-Taylor was shot eight times and LMPD Sergeant Jonathan Mattingly was injured by gunfire.
-Another police officer and an LMPD lieutenant was on the scene when the warrant was executed.
+Taylor was shot eight times, and LMPD Sergeant Jonathan Mattingly was injured by gunfire.
+Another police officer and an LMPD lieutenant were on the scene when the warrant was executed.

-Kentucky's Senator Rand Paul introduced the Justice for Breonna Taylor Act, which would prohibit federal law enforcement from carrying out a warrant "until after the officer provides notice of his or her authority and purpose".
+Kentucky's Senator Rand Paul introduced the Justice for Breonna Taylor Act, prohibiting federal law enforcement from carrying out a warrant "until after the officer provides notice of his or her authority and purpose."
 It would also apply to state and local law enforcement that receive funding from the Justice Department.
-On June 10 the Louisville city council voted unanimously to ban no-knock search warrants.
+On June 10, the Louisville city council voted unanimously to ban no-knock search warrants.
 The law is called Breonna's Law and requires all officers who serve warrants to wear body cameras and have them turned on from at least five minutes before the warrant is served to at least five minutes after.